AlexanderMacL/OSCILOS_brass_paper/paper.md

 ![Trombone bore profile from [@Bilbao2013] as represented by OSCILOS_brass.\label{fig:geom}](figures/TromboneGeometry.png)

-OSCILOS_brass calculates the Equivalent Fundamental Pitch deviation defined by [@Chick2004], according to \autoref{eqn:EFP}, where
+OSCILOS_brass calculates Equivalent Fundamental Pitch (EFP) deviation defined by [@Chick2004], according to \autoref{eqn:EFP}, where
 $f_i$ is the frequency of the $i$th mode, and $F$ is the reference fundamental pitch, conventionally taken as $f_4/4$, the note to which